ibuetler/p3s-log-aggregation/Tutorial.md

 ```
 The Parameter 0 simply specifies that the whole string should be returned as a result.
 It is possible to receive subgroups of the matched pattern by entering another number as a parameter but this is not required for this task.

 Now write a function that extracts the IP address from each line and stores it in a variable.
-Additionally, all geo data should be stored in variables.
+Additionally, all geodata should be stored in variables.
 Print the solution on the console to see if it worked.
 This function will be extended in the next steps.

 ### Limitations
 The free GeoIP database is not 100% accurate and does not always find the corresponding country or city.
 However, the longitude and latitude are always found.
 If, the city or country is not found the value of the variable will be set to "None"

-It is possible that for a certain IP no infromation is found in the database.
+It is possible that for a certain IP no information is found in the database.
 (This happens for 2 IP Addresses in our log file).
 In this case, the GeoIP2 will throw an error.
-This snippet shows which error is thrown and how it is catched:
+This snippet shows which error is thrown and how it is caught:

 ```python
 from geoip2.errors import AddressNotFoundError